Rafael Sóbis

-Rafael Augusto Sóbis do Nascimento (born 17 June 1985) is a Brazilian former professional footballer who played as a forward.
+Rafael Augusto Sóbis (born 17 June 1985) is a Brazilian former professional footballer who played as a forward.

 Before joining Ceará, Sóbis played for Internacional, Real Betis, Al-Jazira, Fluminense and Tigres UANL.
 He won the Copa Libertadores with Internacional, and was a runner-up with Tigres in 2015.

 Sóbis also represented the Brazil national team, winning a bronze medal at the 2008 Olympics.